EHDEN/cdm-bi/05-observation_period.md

 <!-- Discuss the goal of this dashboard...
 TO DO -->

-In this dashboard is present the ''Data Source Filter'', that was detailed in the Chapter Person.

 ## CSS

 To hide the dashboard header insert the following css code to the `CSS` field on the edit page: